NYPL/engineering-general/standards/technical-approach.md

 TADs are ultimately technical documents for a technical audience, not for Product or non-technical stakeholders.
 They do require approval from the Engineering Leadership Team (ELT), which includes Engineering Managers and the Director of Engineering as [described below](#review-process).

-Generally, the sections of the TAD that you'll be writing are for (1) your technical peers, i.e. other engineers who will be reviewing PRs and implementing the feature alonside you, and (2) the Engineering Manager who will be writing the Review Summary section at the end of the review process.
+Generally, the sections of the TAD that you'll be writing are for:
+* Your technical peers, i.e. other engineers who will be reviewing PRs and implementing the feature alongside you
+* The Engineering Manager who will be writing the Review Summary section at the end of the review process.
 The Director of Engineering will be reading the Review Summary section and skimming any other sections of the document that they find helpful.

 Since the Engineering Manager might not be intimately familiar with your technical stack or the problem at hand, it is helpful to provide some additional context in the "Problem Definition/Goal" and "Architectural Summary" sections of the template.
 For example, an iOS engineer might add a brief sentence or two of background information about iOS technologies if the Engineering Manager is not familiar with those technologies.

 ## Authors

-TADs should be assigned to engineers by Technical Leads or Technical Architects.
+TADs should be assigned to engineers by Technical Leads or Architects.
 Writing a TAD is a good opportunity to grow as an engineer, to have sanctioned time to research integrating different approaches into an NYPL codebase, and experiment with a new tool or technology.

 If it is unknown who will be doing the implementation work for a project, an engineer with previous experience or subject matter knowledge should be assigned the task of writing a TAD.